yiisoft/yii2/docs/guide/template.md

 Smarty
 ------

-To use Smarty, you need to create templates in files with the `.tpl` extension (or use another file extension but configure the component accordingly).
-Unlike standard view files, when using Smarty, you must include the extension  when calling `$this->render()` or `$this->renderPartial()` from your controller:
+To use Smarty, you need to create templates in files that have the `.tpl` extension (or use another file extension but configure the component accordingly).
+Unlike standard view files, when using Smarty you must include the extension in your `$this->render()` or `$this->renderPartial()` controller calls:

 ```php
 echo $this->render('renderer.tpl', ['username' => 'Alex']);